Kamran27/docker-laravel-vue/README.md

 # About this Web App

--Backend with Laravel Sail
+- Backend with Laravel Sail
--Frontend Vue.js
+- Frontend Vue.js
--Running on Docker
+- Running on Docker
+- docker-compose.yml file has Information about phpmayadmin and sql post and more

 # How to Start

--Start Docker
+- Start Docker
--Run: ./vendor/bin/sail up
+- Run: ./vendor/bin/sail up
--For developing: ./vendor/bin/sail npm run dev
+- For developing: ./vendor/bin/sail npm run dev

 ## About Laravel